Cambridge District Scout Archive

-Air Scouts An Air Scout Patrol of 6 or 7 was run from 1942 – 1945.
-Started in 1942 several groups in Cambridge opted to start a Patrol within their troop.
+Air Scouts An Air Scout Patrol of 6 or 7 was run from 1941 – 1945.
+Air Scouts started in 1942 and several groups in Cambridge opted to start a Patrol within their troop.

-Sea Scouts A Sea Scout patrol as started at the same time 1942 and initially recorded 6 dropping to 1 and restarting again for another year as six in 1945.
+Sea Scouts A Sea Scout patrol as started at the same time 1941, Owl patrol electing to become Sea Scouts.
+Initially recording 6 members it dropped to 1 and restarting again for another year as six in 1945.

 War Service Scouts A 1942 District report states a War Service Patrol within the 11th but they did not enter census figures for this category in this or any year.